jgkramer/jgkramer.github.io/_posts/2023-01-28-Solar-Generation.md

 An example of the latter is below, which shows the daily cycle of solar generation, and how natural gas plants are ramped up and down each day to offset the solar daily cycle.
-The chart also shows how on some days, solar generation is weak due to weather (the end of December 2022 saw a lot of clouds and rain in the Western United States), and how natural gas production doesn't ramp down as much.
+The chart also shows how on some days, solar generation is weak due to weather (the end of December 2022 saw a lot of clouds and rain in the Western U.S.), and how on these days natural gas production doesn't ramp down as much.

 <img src="/assets/images/post4_generation_sample.png"  width="70%" height="70%">

-Most of this post uses the Nevada balancing authority, Nevada Power.[^1]  Besides living here, I chose this region because it is mostly desert.
+I focus on Nevada's balancing authority, Nevada Power.[^1]  Besides living here, I chose this region because it is mostly desert.
 With less weather obstruction, I will be able to get a more accurate picture of idealized / unobstructed solar productivity.
 All data is from 2022.

 [^1]: It's not clear to me exactly what region this covers.
 The balancing authority map on the EIA website suggests that this the less-populated area of the state excluding the Las Vegas area in the southern extreme.
 However, NV Power, which also does business as NV Energy, services the entire state as an electric utility, and its solar assets include those in the [Las Vegas vicinity](https://www.nvenergy.com/cleanenergy/renewable-energy-portfolio/solar-resources)